 These choices allow you to include those who’ve visited your site, exclude those who have already converted (lead gen), and build off those exhibiting optimal behavior.
-This behaviour may be someone who has previously purchased a product.
-It may also be someone who has navigated to the contact form of your site, but perhaps failed to complete the conversion process.
+This behavior may be someone who has previously purchased a product.
+It may also be someone who has navigated to the contact form of your site but perhaps failed to complete the conversion process.

 The beauty of working through Google is the Google benefit.
-In the form of remarketing lists, this benefit consists of a series of pre-set categories, such as All Visitors, Converted Users, and Cart Page, allowing you to jump right in once they’ve reached their required size.
+In the form of remarketing lists, this benefit consists of a series of pre-set categories, such as All Visitors and All Converters, allowing you to jump right in once they’ve reached their required size.